Vitamin K2: Health effects

+severity of night time leg cramps.

 Absorption profile

 Vitamin K is absorbed along with dietary fat from the small intestine and transported by chylomicrons in the circulation.
-Most of vitamin K1 is carried by triacylglycerol-rich lipoproteins (TRL) and rapidly cleared by the liver; only a small amount is released into the circulation and carried by LDL and HDL.
-MK-4 is carried by the same lipoproteins (TRL, LDL, and HDL) and cleared fast as well.
-The long-chain menaquinones are absorbed in the same way as vitamin K1 and MK-4, but are efficiently redistributed by the liver in predominantly LDL (VLDL).
-Since LDL has a long half life in the circulation, these menaquinones can circulate for extended times resulting in higher bioavailability for extra-hepatic tissues as compared to vitamin K1 and MK-4.
+Most of vitamin K1 is carried by triacylglycerol-rich lipoproteins (TRL) and rapidly cleared by the liver; only a small amount is released into the circulation and carried by LDL-C and HDL-C. MK-4 is carried by the same lipoproteins (TRL, LDL-C, and HDL-C) and cleared fast as well.
+The long-chain menaquinones are absorbed in the same way as vitamin K1 and MK-4 but are efficiently redistributed by the liver in predominantly LDL-C (VLDL-C).
+Since LDL-C has a long half-life in the circulation, these menaquinones can circulate for extended times resulting in higher bioavailability for extra-hepatic tissues as compared to vitamin K1 and MK-4.
 Accumulation of vitamin K in extra-hepatic tissues has direct relevance to vitamin K functions not related to hemostasis.

 Dietary intake in humans

 The European Food Safety Authority (EU) and the US Institute of Medicine, on reviewing existing evidence, have decided there is insufficient evidence to publish a dietary reference value for vitamin K or for K2.
-They have, however, published an adequate intake (AI) for vitamin K, but no value specifically for K2.
+They have, however, published an Adequate Intake (AI) for vitamin K, but no value specifically for K2.